 Center for Career Development

 Additionally, CCD offers the Mentor Program for Manhattan College students to gain insight into their intended careers by being paired with professionals, generally Manhattan College alumni, in those career areas.
 Meeting with mentors several times a semester, visiting the work sites, talking with other employees at the company, sitting in on a meeting, or sometimes participating in a project, offers the students opportunities to think about a chosen career field early in their college career.
-The program is open to incoming freshmen in the School of Engineering and to sophomores and juniors in the Schools of Arts, Business, Education & Health and Science during the participating academic year.
+The program is open to incoming freshmen in the School of Engineering and to sophomores and juniors in the Schools of Liberal Arts, Business, Education & Health and Science during the participating academic year.

 Students can gain valuable work experience through the credit-based Internship Program.
 A student can apply for an internship after earning 54 academic credits, completing the basics in their major (at least 12 credits) and who are in good academic standing.
 School of Engineering programs are not included because they do not award credit for internships.
 Internships complement and broaden students' education through the practical application of the theoretical and technical knowledge gained in the classroom.
 For those interested in the no-credit internship, review COOP 401 (see below) and schedule an appointment with a career counselor from CCD.